ChaSooyoung/SY/content/authors/admin/_index.md

 ---

 ## About Me
 Sooyoung Cha is a graduate student of Bioinformatics at SteineggerLab, Seoul National University.
-Her research interests include development of tools for bioinformatics and multimeric protein analysis.
+Her research interests include multimeric protein analysis and development of bioinformatics tools.